 Instead, this feature is enabled on Route Reflector as well.
-This allows RR3-A and RR3-B to send best external path which is Path 2 to POP1 and POP2 RRs.
+This allows RR3-A and RR3-B to send the best external path which is Path 2 to POP1 and POP2 RRs.

-When we have overall best path and BGP best external path on the RRs, in case overall best path goes down, network convergence is greatly increased, especially when BGP PIC is used together with this feature on ASBRs and RRs.
+When we have the overall best path and BGP best external path on the RRs, in case the overall best path goes down, network convergence is greatly increased, especially when BGP PIC is used together with this feature on ASBRs and RRs.

 - BGP best external helps BGP convergence both in IP and MPLS network.

 - BGP best external is especially useful with BGP PIC and some vendors enable BGP PIC by default when the BGP best external is enabled.
 If you will use BGP best external in the network, test before deployment because your vendor implementation might be slightly different.

 - BGP best external can be enabled at the Edge of the network such as at the ASBR but as well as on the RRs.

 - Depending on the topology, BGP best external and BGP PIC would be just enough to send more than one path without BGP Add-path or other mechanisms

 - With BGP best external and BGP PIC, for certain topologies, you can have sub-second convergence